awsdocs/aws-cost-management-user-guide/doc_source/manage-cost-categories.md

 **Is absent**
 The exact match operation that's used to exclude the tag key that matches this value\.

-**Is absent**
-The exact match operation used to exclude the tag key that matches this value\.

 **Contains**
 The approximate match that's used to filter for a text string containing this value\.
 This value is case sensitive\.